agdturner/ccg-math/README.md

 - Consider developing more functionality for [symbolic computation](https://en.wikipedia.org/wiki/Symbolic_computation) so as to simplify more prior to computation.

 ## Development history
 - Early versions of this code were bundled together with lots of other code developed for academic research projects.
-A separation of code produced [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) a generic higher level library upon which this depends. agdt-java-generic has some basic functionality for dealing with numbers.
+A separation of code produced [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) a generic higher level library upon which this depends.
 From version 1.7 an attempt is being made to provide a summary of changes for each version released on Maven Central.

 ## Contributions
 - Welcome.